lovefunCode/LeetCode-Solution/Sorting/Sorting.md

     4. swap the current minimum with the first unordered item
     5. move to the next position and repeat until the array is sorted

+## 3. Insertion Sort
+### Steps
+    1. Start with the first element, assumign it's already sorted
+    2. For each subsequent element, compare it with the elements in the sorted position(the element before it) 3  If find the subsequent element greater than the previous then insert the num to the correct position
+    4. Repeat until all the elements in the array are sorted

+## 4. Merge Sort
+merge sort use the divide-and-conquer approach to sort the array efficiently
+### steps
+1. Divide
+    #### 1. break the array in half
+    #### 2. base case: when arr.length is 1
+    #### 3. use merge to put array together
+2. Conquer(merge function) to combine the individual components back into a  sorted list

 | Algorithm       | Time Complexity (Best) | Time Complexity (Worst) | Space Complexity (Best) | Space Complexity (Worst) |
 |-----------------|------------------------|--------------------------|--------------------------|---------------------------|
 | Bubble Sort     | O(n)                   | O(n²)                    | O(1)                     | O(1)                      |